 Since the initial outbreak of COVID-19, we have been advised by the Centers for Disease Control and Prevention and the World Health Organization to practice social distancing.
 Consequently, there’s been a drastic impact on how we can host and operate events during this time.
 In-person events likely play a major part in your organizing strategy.
-And while meeting in real life might be off the table, for now, video conferencing apps like Zoom, Skype, and Google Hangouts make it possible to host most events virtually.
+And while meeting in real life might be on hold for now, video conferencing apps like Zoom, Skype, and Google Hangouts make it possible to host most events virtually.
 This guide outlines how to transition your in-person events to virtual.

 Three must-haves for a successful online event

 When you are hosting an event online the first thing to do is confirm that the video technology you plan to use is equipped for your specific event needs.
 Some important questions to ask: